jovanhyw/techpass-tenant-docs/docs/concepts/clientcred.md

 ## Establish client credentials grant flow with certificate
 ### Prerequisites
 A public certificate and private key.
-Get a certificate issued by CoreSG or public CA.
+Get a certificate issued by CoreSG or public CA. For example, *Let's Encrypt* or *AWS certificate manager*.

 > **Note**:
 >- Self-signed certificates are not permitted.